 Grains at Stein Distillery / Photo Credit: Stein Distillery

 In Nevada, Colby Frey has parlayed his family’s 165 years of farming history within the state—and actually within the territory before it was a state—into a thriving estate distillery operation.
-Frey Ranch Estate Distilling’s newly released four-grain bourbon is a fully estate-grown product.
+Frey Ranch Estate Distilling’s soon-to-be-released four-grain bourbon is a fully estate-grown product.
 The farm to glass whiskey uses a mash bill of 66.6% corn, 12% malted barley, 11.4% rye and 10% wheat.
 The distillery has already amassed several thousands of barrels of maturing whiskey, including its signature bourbon, alongside a range of other whiskeys.

 Staying within the state, Bently Heritage Estate Distillery officially opened earlier this year.
 The accompanying ranch grows grains such as corn, wheat, rye, oats and barley, with planned bourbon and single malt whiskeys on the way.
 Vodka and gin from the distillery is already available.